crowdgames/cartoscope/docs/hitids.md

 A cairns hitID looks like this: mturk_larger_cairns-s-5-20

 The major parts of the hitID are split by underscores.

+ - The first section (mturk) indicates that the mturk consent form should be shown.
+Alternatively, this section could be "kiosk" to show the kiosk consent form.
+ - The second section is a project identifier.
+So in this case, it is the "larger" project.
+ - The last part indicates that this is a cairns project, and that "s" (soapstone) cairns should be shown every 5-20 images.

 The mturk indicates that the mturk consent form should be shown etc. The cairns-s-5-20 determines that it should be soapstone cairns shown every 5-20 images.